sarang-23/namaste-react/README.md

 Footer

 # Types of routing

+- React router dom is a javascript library created to aid in seamless routing inside react applications.
 - Client side routing
 - Server side routing -> Make a network call, server returns the new page according to route.